Special Naval Landing Forces: History

 The strengths of each SNLF ranged from the 200 to over 3000 personnel.
 Almost all units were a single battalion with a varying number of companies.

 In 1941, the 1st and 3rd Yokosuka SNLF were converted to parachute units.
 The SNLF paratroopers were successfully used during the attack on Celebes and the Battle of Manado.
 Aside from the paratroopers, there were also planned elite units to conduct reconnaissance and raid operations.

 Like all landing forces they often experienced heavy casualties when faced with determined resistance, such as at the Battle of Milne Bay.
 This was due to their offensive spirit and unwillingness to surrender, and when completely out of ammunition, they sometimes resorted to hand-to-hand fighting with their swords and bayonets.
 After the failure to capture Milne Bay the Special Naval Landing Forces became a defensive force and very few units were raised.
 Naval Guard Units became much more common IJN infantry units in the Pacific.

 The SNLF gained the distinction of being the first foreign forces to establish a foothold on American soil since the War of 1812, when troops of the Maizuru 3rd SNLF landed on Kiska Island, Alaska without opposition on June 6, 1942 and occupied the island as part of the Aleutian Islands Campaign during World War II.
 After a year of occupation, with reinforcements from thousands of Imperial Japanese Army (IJA) soldiers, they completely evacuated on July 28, 1943 two weeks before Allied forces landed.

-In a well-known last stand in 1943, approximately 1,700 men of the 7th Sasebo SNLF and 2,000 base personnel (mostly the 3rd Special Base Force) at the Battle of Tarawa accounted for over 3,000 U.S. Marine Corps casualties.
+In 1943, a contingent of approximately 1,700 men of the 7th Sasebo SNLF and 2,000 base personnel (mostly the 3rd Special Base Force) at the Battle of Tarawa accounted for over 3,000 U.S. Marine Corps casualties.